 [Jim returns to the Rover.]

 [On Earth, dust in the air scatters enough light that shadows aren't really very dark.
 Here, Dave is still trying to get the treadle in a good position and, when the shadow of his foot falls on the treadle, he has trouble seeing what he's doing.
-He finally gets it in place and steps on it to keep it steady.]148:17:16 Irwin: Okay, Joe; the top of the trench, 253.
+He finally gets it in postion so that, when he steps on it, it will remain steady.]148:17:16 Irwin: Okay, Joe; the top of the trench, 253.

 QuickTime Clip (1 min 45 sec) by Peter Dayton

 148:17:23 Scott: Hey, Jim, you're in the way of the (16-mm) camera, old buddy.